Skip to Main Content

 What are Altmetrics?

 Altmetrics are measures that capture the attention a resource generates on the social web or other sources.
+This attention could be positive or negative.

 They can be applied to journal articles, books/book chapters, software, datasets, websites, videos, etc.